zukunft/zukunft.com/docs/code_functions_all.md

     \-- parents - section for function parents is expected to be foaf in /phrase/phrase_list.php
     \-- parent_triples - section for function parent_triples not yet defined that it should be select in /phrase/phrase_list.php
     \-- parent_triples_ex_verbs - section for function parent_triples_ex_verbs not yet defined that it should be select in /phrase/phrase_list.php
-    \-- child_triples_ex_verbs - section for function child_triples_ex_verbs not yet defined that it should be select in /phrase/phrase_list.php
     \-- assume_time - section for function assume_time not yet defined that it should be select in /phrase/phrase_list.php
     \-- wrd_lst_all - section for function wrd_lst_all not yet defined that it should be select in /phrase/phrase_list.php
     \-- word_list - section for function word_list not yet defined that it should be select in /phrase/phrase_list.php